Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/about/index.md

                     </div>
                     <div class="summary">
                         Contributed to the foundation of the big data analysis platform by (1) building machine learning tools using Apache Spark with Java programming language and (2) connecting Spark cluster with Elasticsearch cluster and Kibana.
-                        <br> &nbsp;
                     </div>
                     <!--<div class="summary">
                         <p>National Center for High-Performance Computing plays a leading role in Taiwan&rsquo;s cloud technology services by integrating high performance computing (HPC), storage, and networking to provide cloud services in storage, big data analysis, and scientific and engineering simulation.</p>